 A champagne cocktail and a guided tour of Selman's stables to see their herd of Arabian horses

-60, including 25 suites and five luxurious riads.
+Sixty-one, including five suites and five luxurious villas.

 At the hotel

 Spa, paddocks, stables, landscaped gardens, gym (personal-training sessions available), library and free WiFi throughout.
 In rooms: flatscreen TV and minibar.
-Riads have private swimming pools, a garden and a personal butler.
+Villas have private heated swimming pools, a garden and a personal butler.